IzildoPimentel/IzildoPimentel/README.md

 - 👋 Hi, I’m @IzildoPimentel
 - 👀 I’m interested in mobile development in general from games to business applications.
-- 🌱 I’m currently learning more about buildng android applications with Kotlin.
+- 🌱 I’m currently learning more about buildng game applications with Unity.
 - 💞️ I’m looking to collaborate on projects, so I can build more experience as an developer.
 - 📫 How to reach me:
 - Linkedin: https://www.linkedin.com/in/izildo-pimentel/